lisa-lumos/Snowflake/12-data-governance.md

 # 12. Data governance
+## Data Quality Monitoring (Enterprise &+)
+### Introduction
+Data Quality uses data metric functions (DMFs), which include Snowflake-provided system DMFs and user-defined DMFs, to monitor the state and integrity of your data.
+You can use DMFs to measure key metrics, such as, but not limited to, freshness, duplicates, NULLs, and unique values.

+### System DMFs
+### Working with DMFs

 ## Data sensitivity & Access visibility
 ### Object Tagging (Enterprise Edition &+)
 Tags enable data stewards to monitor sensitive data.
 A tag is a schema-level object that can be assigned to another Snowflake object.